華文

 Pack 2: Responsibility.
 Bengio leaves a crucial gap open: who decides which questions may be asked, in which domains, for which purposes?
 The Engagement Contract (Pack 2) fills that gap.
 It governs the scaffold around the model: authorised queries, source rules, pause conditions, escrow and adopt-or-explain duties.

 Pack 4: Responsiveness.
 A truth-tracking model gives cleaner failure analysis: was the factual judgement wrong, was uncertainty miscalibrated or was the harm introduced by the deployment layer?
 That is useful, but it is not repair.
 Appeals, public repair logs and community-authored evals such as Weval still do the moral work of response.
 They are also how we probe the hardest case in Bengio's framework: "unknown."
+And in CPC terms, every accepted appeal is one further sample drawn into the collective posterior — repair is not only ethical recovery but evidentiary update.

 Pack 5: Solidarity.
 These architectures suggest a better basis for federation.
 Kamis can share provenance, schemas, eval results and verified factual claims without flattening local context into one global authority.
 Federation should move institutional knowledge, not intimate histories.
 Shared facts; local judgement.
+CPC sharpens this further: the non-decomposable collective regularisation term in the symbiotic-alignment objective is the mathematical statement of what solidarity demands.
+It is the part of the loss function that no agent can minimise by self-interest — only the population can.
+A Civic AI architecture that omits it is not just politically lonely; it is technically incomplete.

 What the substrate cannot decide